Hybrid Public Meetings and the Future of Community Engagement

 Aside from the uncertainty about in-person gatherings, there are still a few concerns to be addressed, including:

-How can the right community engagement platform address Hybrid Public Meeting Challenges?
+How can the right community engagement platform address public meeting challenges?

-Our team at PublicInput created a community engagement platform purpose-built for government to address the challenges created by virtual and hybrid public meetings.
-Here’s an initial look at how emerging technologies will help teams address these challenges:
+PublicInput offers a community engagement platform purpose-built for government to address the challenges associated with public meetings.
+Here’s an initial look at how emerging technologies will help teams address challenges associated with hybrid meetings:

 In short – yesterday!